History of Pivot

 Each mentor/participant pair worked out their schedules for one-on-one meetings soon after they were matched.
 Participants made meaningful contributions to curriculum choices, eagerly attended classes, formed a close community, learned much, and applied significant lessons to their lives.
 Six women flourished and graduated on June 23, 2018, with a host of family, friends, volunteers, and community members in attendance.
 As the graduates hoped, public attention came through newspaper, magazine, and television coverage.

-Pivot’s second semester in the fall of 2018 applies lessons learned to enhance the same model, offering classes in life skills, job skills and Bible study, with participant input.
+Pivot’s subsequent semesters apply lessons learned to enhance the same model and adjust to the ever-changing economic environment.
+Pivot’s adaptable curriculum offers classes in life skills, job readiness and Bible study, with participant input.
+Incredible mentors, instructors, volunteers and donors invest their time, talents, skills, funds, food, other gifts and prayer into Pivot as the engine that keeps it running.
 For now, the initial characteristics remain as the identifying criteria for Pivot’s participants, seeking referrals from partner agencies and accepting self-referrals from low-income, working-age women who are:

 - ready to make a change in life;